lloesche/valheim-server-docker/README.md

 If you left the `SERVER_PORT` at its default value of `2456`, you do not have to enter the port.
 The IP or URL of your server will suffice.
 If you changed the port, you have to specify it like this: `example.com:3333`.

-This method of connecting to your server will work if your server is not public, ie you did set `SERVER_PUBLIC` to `false`.
+This method of connecting to your server will work even if your server is not public (i.e., you set `SERVER_PUBLIC` to `false`).

 ![in-game server browser with join ip button](./misc/find5.png "in-game server browser with join ip button")
 ![join ip dialog](./misc/find6.png "join ip dialog")